ArianAghamohseni/Keras/README.md

 2. Install the required dependencies using pip.
 3. Run the Jupyter Notebook or Python scripts to execute the project.

+Contributing:
+We welcome contributions to this project.
+Feel free to open issues, submit pull requests, or provide feedback.

+License:
+This project is licensed under the MIT License.

 Installation

 To install the required libraries, run the following command in your terminal or command prompt: